Regina man convicted of killing former girlfriend to get adult sentence

 A young Regina man convicted of stabbing his former girlfriend to death with a hunting knife when he was 16 will be sentenced as an adult.

-A packed courtroom burst into applause Wednesday as Skylar Prockner, now 19, got an automatic life sentence after pleading guilty earlier this year to first-degree murder in the January 2015 death of Hannah Leflar.
+A packed courtroom burst into applause Wednesday as Skylar Prockner, now 19, got an automatic life sentence with no parole for 10 years after pleading guilty earlier this year to first-degree murder in the January 2015 death of Hannah Leflar.

 Prockner didn’t show any emotion as Justice Jennifer Pritchard delivered her decision.
 His family left the courtroom angrily shouting the sentence was unfair.